MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-implementation-planning-content-distribution-sharing.md

 If content is published to a workspace that uses PPU license mode, then both content creators and content consumers require a PPU license to share and view that content.

 > [!NOTE]
-> Granting a user a Power BI Pro or PPU license doesn't automatically grant them build or write permissions to Power BI items that are already deployed to a workspace.
+> Granting a user a Power BI Pro or PPU license doesn't automatically grant them Build or Write permissions to Power BI items that are already deployed to a workspace.
 Licenses affect what a user can do, but have no effect on item permissions or the various roles within Fabric.

 ### Step 5: Identify whether consumers require Build permission

 Some consumers might have more advanced needs that aren't met with the available read-only content.
 These consumers could benefit from having Build permission on the underlying data items (like semantic models) so that they can create new content (like reports).

-Eventually, consumers might want to share this content with others, at which point they also become content creators.
+Eventually, consumers might want to share their content with others, at which point they also become content creators.

 > [!CAUTION]
 > If you grant Build permission, ensure that you train content consumers about how to create their own content by using Power BI or Excel.
 If you don't, these users might use their permissions to export data to Excel, which invalidates the benefit of them having Build permission in the first place.